orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/quickstart.md

 **Step 1**

 Add the [Orchid Gradle Plugin](https://plugins.gradle.org/plugin/com.eden.orchidPlugin) to your `build.gradle`.
-If you are generating Javadoc, you'll also need the [Orchid Gradle Javadoc Plugin](https://plugins.gradle.org/plugin/com.eden.orchidJavadocPlugin).

 The plugin adds several new tasks to run Orchid in various modes, along with replacing the Javadoc task with Orchid.
 It also opens up a configuration block where you can set options such as the theme and input/output directories of Orchid.